-Shopping bags are such a normal part of everyday existence that most people used to never give them a second thought.
-That all changed back in 2007, when San Francisco made waves by passing a ban on single-use plastic bags.
+Reusable grocery shopping bags are such a normal part of everyday existence today, that a lot of people never give them a second thought.
+That’s because of what happened back in 2007 changed it all, San Francisco made waves by passing a ban on single-use plastic bags.
 While San Francisco’s ban would go through several revisions and did not become official until 2012, it got a lot of people across the U.S. thinking about shopping bags.
 In this second installment of our two-part series, we’re going to look into the history of single-use plastic bags.
 Be sure to catch up on the first part in this two-part series and learn more about the history of reusable bags.

 Accidental Origins of Polyethylene